mk-fg/reliable-discord-client-irc-daemon/README.rst

 Renaming conflicting channels will rename IRC chans to unsuffixed ones as well.

-Note that when channels are renamed (incl. during such conflicts), IRC notice lines about it are always issued in both affected channels and relevant
+Note that when channels are renamed (incl. during such conflicts), IRC notice lines about it are always issued in both affected channels and any relevant monitor/leftover channels.
-#rdircd.monitor channels.

 WARNING :: Session/auth rejected unexpectedly - disabling connection
 ````````````````````````````````````````````````````````````````````